maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 Then add markers to the map with GeoJSON:

-1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add `okhttp` to simplify code about HTTP requests.
+1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add `okhttp` to simplify code for making HTTP requests.

     ```gradle